openmultiplayer/web/docs/scripting/resources/keys.md

 :::note

-To be used with [GetPlayerKeys](../functions/GetPlayerKeys) and [OnPlayerKeyStateChange](../callbacks/OnPlayerKeyStateChange).
+Here you can find information about key input constants used by [GetPlayerKeys](../functions/GetPlayerKeys) and [OnPlayerKeyStateChange](../callbacks/OnPlayerKeyStateChange).

-Here you can find information about key input constants.
 SA-MP uses bitmasking to determine which keys are pressed and which are not.
 Here's an article on bitmasking: [http://en.wikipedia.org/wiki/Mask\_(computing)](<http://en.wikipedia.org/wiki/Mask_(computing)>)

 :::